Abel Design Group

 3221 Milam Street, Suite 1, Houston, TX 77006

 The Houston Press hailed The Honeymoon Cafe and Bar, a coffee and snack-breakfast-brunch shop, as “just what downtown needs.”
 Cofounder Charlotte Mitchell of Boomtown Coffee drew inspiration from sidewalk cafes in Europe and New Orleans.
 Content was tapped to see the vision through and took full advantage of its location by Congress and Main, near the rail line.
 Wicker seats and natural light allowed the Honeymoon Cafe to remain flexible enough with a coffee shop vibe during the day and a bar feel at night.
 Another Content project, Montrose, is right in the middle of “the heart of Houston” and exudes real character through its aesthetic design.
 The bar and nightspot Goodnight Charlie’s is billed by Context as a “honky-tonk,” with a bar, dance area, and decorative fences that reference rural Texas.
-Context is partnering with the award-winning Gin Design Group—also on this list—for the interiors.
+Content is partnering with the award-winning Gin Design Group—also on this list—for the interiors.

 Gin Design Group